h-havenga/jekyll/_posts/2019-02-13-shapefiles-in-R.markdown

 categories: writing
 ---

-I've been using R in my daily doings more and more and as students in the *geo-sciences* making maps is pretty important.
+I've been using R in my daily doings more and more and as a student in the *geo-sciences* making maps is pretty important.
 My first love is still GMT, but R is proving useful and this is just a brief note on how to make a very simple map using R and ggplot2.